ChlouisPy/matplotlib_candlestick/README.md

 ### There is two function in this program:

 - #### create_color_config():
-    This function allow you to create your custom candlestick There are multiples arguments on this function
+    This function allow you to create your custom candlestick.
+    There are multiples arguments on this function
     * name (*required*): *str*: The name of your candlestick style
     * red: *str*: the color of the candle when it decreases (hexadecimal color RGBA or RGB as str)